Top 5 Hardboots for Splitboarding

 Now the juicy bits, what boot do you buy?
 Foot size and width dictate a bit of what works here, but here’s some non intentional snowboard or intentional snowboard boots (Hardboots…AT Boots)

-Additional Boots to Consider
+Additional Splitboard Hardboots to Consider

 What matters is minimal buckles, easy flex and a relatively simple way to modify the ski mode so its got some play.

 Remember, snowboarding is fun.
 Make sure you’re having some.
 Whatever boot and binding you run, if you’re stoked you’re using the right setup.
+If you have been wondering what the best hardboots for splitboarding are, we hope this roundup points you in the rite direction.

 Most of the split guides I know of in CO and WA all use phantom slippers.
 As well as serious chargers like Kris Kopala.
 I also agree with calvin, your snarky editors note just makes it sound like you’ve got an axe to grind with John.